markdown-party/mono/echo/README.md

 # Introduction and basics

 A _site_ is an actor in a distributed system.
 It owns a log of events, which stores all the actions performed by all the sites in the distributed system.
-A _CmRDT_ is a data structure which can be replicated, and has a **commutative**, **idempotent** and **associative** merge function.
+A _CRDT_ is a data structure which can be replicated, and has a **commutative**, **idempotent** and **associative** merge function.

-The [echo](https://github.com/markdown-party/mono/tree/main/echo) library provides multiple APIs to create and replicate _CmRDT_.
+The [echo](https://github.com/markdown-party/mono/tree/main/echo) library provides multiple APIs to create and replicate _CRDT_.
 It can be used to implement non-standard replicated data types, such as [replicated growable arrays](https://github.com/markdown-party/mono/tree/main/markdown/src/commonMain/kotlin/party/markdown/rga), or [trees](https://github.com/markdown-party/mono/tree/main/markdown/src/commonMain/kotlin/party/markdown/tree).
 This short tutorial walks you through some simple and advanced use-cases of the replication library.

 ## A simple example

-Run the following code to create and replicate your first _CmRDT_ :
+Run the following code to create and replicate your first _CRDT_ :

 ```kotlin
 // a g-counter CRDT implementation